An activist or a surgeon, which is the best career option as per your zodiac sign?

 Astrology has long been used to determine and predict micro and macro aspects of an individual’s life with respect to the surroundings.
 Broadly, astrology divides people into 12 zodiac signs for every month of the year and each has its own quirks and personality traits which give a wide angle on the kind of life they would have, both professionally and socially.

-Best jobs as per zodiac: Does astrology have answers to help you choose your career?
+Best jobs as per zodiac: Can astrology help you choose your career?

 If an individual goes by the Vedic astrology predictions, a detailed chart based on their specific birth time, place and year is made.
 A specific house is created for various aspects of an individual’s life including marriage, career and health based on the study of positions of constellations in their birth chart.